 What Are the Signs of Inflamed Gums?

-The South African Dental Association lists signs of inflamed gums that indicate it is time to visit your dentist.
-These symptoms include red, swollen and tender gums, as well as gums that bleed when you brush, floss and eat crunchy or hard food.
+The South African Dental Association lists signs of swollen gums that indicate it is time to visit your dentist.
+These symptoms include swollen and tender gums, as well as gums that bleed when you brush, floss and eat crunchy or hard food.
 Other symptoms include mouth sores, bad breath and gum tissue that is not adherent to the teeth or that may be recessed and pulled away from the teeth.

 What Are the Causes?

-Gum disease is most often caused by the development of plaque, which is a sticky film that continually forms on your teeth and at the gum line.
+Gum problems are most often caused by the development of plaque, which is a sticky film that continually forms on your teeth and at the gum line.
 Since plaque contains germs that release harmful toxins, it will irritate your gums if not removed.
 When left untreated, the inflamed gum tissue may become recessed and pocket formation may develop and continue to trap plaque below the gum line.
 This complication further irritates the tissue.
 If you don't take steps to stop this process, it will continue until it destroys bone and other tooth-supporting tissues.

 The main cause of inflammation of the gums is plaque, but other factors may contribute to this issue or increase the likelihood of its development.
 Stress, poor nutrition, tobacco use, obesity and being over the age of 65 all increase your risk.
 If you have a disease that affects your body's inflammatory system, or if you clench and grind your teeth, you are at risk of developing a more severe case of inflamed gums.